hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 	<td>Complementary alias of <i>--trace</i>.</td>
     </tr><tr>
     <td>--organization, -o</td>
 	<td>The organization to use.
-This is an ALS 3-specific option.
 If not specified programmatically, the user is prompted to choose an organization.</td>
     </tr><tr>
     <td>--space, -s</td>
 	<td>The one-off space to use for the current operation, specified by name.
-This is an ALS 3-specific option.
 Cannot be used together with `--space-guid`.</td>
     </tr><tr>
     <td>--space-guid</td>
 	<td>The one-off space to use for the current operation, specified by name.
-This is an ALS 3-specific option.
 Cannot be used together with `--space-guid`.</td>
     </tr><tr>
     <td>--target</td>
 	<td>The one-off target to use for the current operation only.</td>